vjeantet/goDashing/README.md

 You can use this if you want to send data to multiple widgets. (see example)

-# Feed data to your dashbord with a http call
+## Feed data to your dashboard with a http call
 ```
 curl -d '{ "auth_token": "YOUR_AUTH_TOKEN", "text": "Hey, Look what I can do!" } http://127.0.0.1:8080/widgets/YOUR_WIDGET_ID
 ```

-# Use your custom assets, widgets...
-* goDash looks for assets in a ```public``` folder, when it can not found a file in this folder, it will use its embeded one.

-# Feed data to your dashbord from a JIRA instance
+## Feed data to your dashboard from a JIRA instance
 create a ```conf/jiraissuecount.ini``` file in working directory.
 * set url, username, password, interval in the file,